A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Background

-\subsubsection{LSTM~\cite{hochreiter1997LSTM}}
+\subsubsection{LSTM}

-LSTM is a supervised deep learning technique.
+LSTM~\cite{hochreiter1997LSTM} is a supervised deep learning technique.
 It is known for its capability to learn long-term dependencies between different sequence inputs.
-LSTM is mainly defined with the following hyperparameters: i) a loss function $\mathit{lF}$; ii) an optimizer $\mathit{opt}$; iii) a number of hidden layers $\mathit{hL}$; iv) a number of memory units in a single LSTM block $\mathit{mU}$; and v) a number of epochs $\mathit{epN}$.
+LSTM is mainly defined with the following hyperparameters: i) a loss function $\mathit{lF}$; ii) an optimizer $\mathit{opt}$; iii) the number of hidden layers $\mathit{hL}$; iv) the amount of training data utilized in a single iteration during the training process (i.e., the batch size) $\mathit{bS}$; and v) a number of epochs $\mathit{epN}$.

-\subsubsection{DeepLog~\cite{du2017deeplog}}
+\subsubsection{DeepLog}